 New York's Quality Rating and Improvement System (QRIS) is a statewide initiative that assists all types of early childhood programs in improving the quality of their services in order to achieve the best possible outcomes for children.

-The Career Development Services Center provides free, comprehensive career development services to all current and aspiring early childhood professionals.
+Our Career Development Center provides free, comprehensive career development services to all current and aspiring early childhood professionals.
 Our services include: Academic Planning and Advisement, Career and Vocational Assessment, Resume Preparation, Interview and Job Search Strategies and Teacher Certification

 The Informal Family Child Care Project offers a wide range of programs and services, including training, technical assistance, home visits and access to dynamic materials and resources that support best practices for children and families.